Saturday, March 1, 2025

 Except she didn't.
 Quite the opposite.
 Later that afternoon, she hit the deck.
 Hard.

 I was out in the kitchen making lunch.
 I had checked on my mother a few times because she still slept.
 This was unusual enough to make me uneasy, and I couldn't wait to talk to her and get a bead on her condition, a delicate process requiring tact, tact being something I labor to cultivate in the best of times.
 But sleep was so difficult for her, if she was having a peaceful rest, I didn't want to interrupt it.
 Then I heard my mother moving around.
 Then a loud thud.
 I didn't automatically freak anymore when hearing a loud thud emanating from my mother's room.
 So many times after hearing one, I'd go running to my mother's room, panicked, only to be admonished for "worrying about every little thing."
 I was in the middle of making lunch.
 So for once I didn't come running.
-Until my my mother yelled for help.
+Until my mother yelled for help.
 Yep, not so smart.
 Maybe part of me knew, and didn't want to know.

 The next hour was a blur of worrying and EMTs.
 Finally my mother was transported to the hospital.
 And that began nine very grim months for both of us.